-The Beauregard Parish School Board met in regular session Thursday, November 9, 2017, at 6:00 pm in the Central Office Board Room.
-David Vidrine, Darrin Manuel, L. D. Spears, Cassie Henry, Wesley Taylor, Martha Jackson, Timothy Hudson, Don Gray, Ray Bowman, and Student Representative Tabitha Deer were present.
-Kathy Bruner was absent.
+The Beauregard Parish School Board met in regular session Thursday, November 8, 2018, at 6:00 pm in the Central Office Board Room.
+David Vidrine, Darrin Manuel, Ray Bowman, Kathy Bruner, L. D. Spears, Cassie Henry, Wesley Taylor, and Martha Jackson were present.
+Timothy Hudson, Don Gray,

 Timothy J. Cooley, Superintendent, was present and acted as secretary.